-Bearing this in mind and the constant revisions of the standards it is diligent to have a deeper look at what standards change and how frequently they do so.
+Bearing this in mind and the constant revisions of the standards.
+It is diligent to have a deeper look at what standards change and how frequently they do so.
 Most EMC standards have evolved slowly, some with only minor changes.
-Within the OJEU usually it will list different versions of a standard or have notes referring to new standards.
-In the transition period either standard is acceptable.
-However sometimes it can be advantageous to perform testing to the older standard.
-Factors include the cost of the EMC Testing, company historical testing regimes, the EMC Laboratory capability or accreditation status or even in some cases compliance itself.
+Within the OJEU usually, it will list different versions of a standard or have notes referring to new standards.
+In the transition period, either standard is acceptable.
+Yet sometimes it can be advantageous to perform testing to the older standard.
+Factors could include:

-Sometimes the components in the standards that have been updated may not affect a particular product’s compliance.
-Or maybe prescribed operating modes during testing were already used when testing the product etc. This is the best case scenario, as the old EMC Test reports methods and results would still be technically valid.
+Sometimes the updated components in the standards may not affect a product’s compliance.
+Or maybe prescribed operating modes during testing were already used when testing the product.
+This is the best case scenario, as the old EMC Test reports methods and results would still be technically valid.
 In some cases, these changes to the standards may affect test equipment calibration techniques for example.
-If the equipment used for the testing to the superseded standard also complies with the new EMC standard that is presumed compliance would to the standard still be met.
-However, sometimes this would not be the case.
+If the equipment used for the testing to the superseded standard also complies with the new EMC standard.
+It is presumed compliance would to the standard still be valid.
+But sometimes this would not be the case.

-A good example of this maybe a transient generator used for immunity testing.
+A good example of this may be a transient generator used for immunity testing.
 Transient immunity testing is usually required for applicable products.
 The stress level and characteristics of testing outlined in the relevant product standard.
-The Electrical Fast Transients (EFT) generator component was manufactured using a spark gap to produce the fast transients.
-The standard was supersede and the fast transients no longer met the requirements of the standard when calibrated.
-Whilst the same generator surge component still complies with both the superseded and the current surge calibration requirements.
-Thus the fast transient component would need to be assessed for compliance against the latest product testing standard.
+The Electrical Fast Transients (EFT) generator component was manufactured using a spark gap.
+The spark gap was used to generate fast transients.
+The standard was superseded and the fast transients no longer met the requirements of the standard when calibrated.
+Whilst the same generator surge component still complies.
+I.e. complies with both the superseded and the current surge calibration requirements.
+Thus the fast transient component would need to be assessed for compliance.
+Using the latest product testing EFT standard.

 Future Proofing Radio compliance Testing

-With radio transmitters used for wireless communications the testing evolves as fast as the technology which is very fast in comparison to EMC testing.
-This then in turn means that a transmitters may not comply with the the Radio Equipment Directive (RED) or the old R&TTE Directive a few years after the product was initially tested.
+Radio transmitters used for wireless communications the testing evolves as fast as the technology.
+Which is very fast in comparison to EMC testing.
+This then, in turn, means that a transmitter may not comply with the Radio Equipment Directive (RED) after a few years after initially tested.
 So how can you future proof against such a rapid change in acceptable radio equipment testing standards?
-Well the answer may be to source a modular approved or certified wireless module incorporated into your product.
-If the supplier of the wireless module and is an expert in the wireless field they may continually perform the gap testing and amend there documentation and listing accordingly.
+Well, the answer may be to source a modular approved or certified wireless module incorporated into your product.
+If the supplier of the wireless module and is an expert in the wireless field.
+They may continually perform any gap testing, documentation and listing accordingly.
 This way saving the overhead of re-testing, technical knowledge and most importantly time and money.